 The Check 21 Act

-The Check Clearing for the 21st Century Act , commonly referred to as Check 21, is a new federal law that goes into effect on October 28, 2004 .
-This new law allows for changes in the way checks can be processed in the United States.
+The Check Clearing for the 21st Century Act, commonly referred to as Check 21, is a federal law that went into effect on October 28, 2004 .
+This law allowed for changes in the way checks can be processed in the United States.

 What is a substitute check?